-- Let’s Move! in Indian Country toolkit and resource guide also illustrates healthy eating and active living examples, particularly leveraging federal government program and policy supports.
+- Let’s Move! in Indian Country toolkit and resource guide illustrates healthy eating and active living examples, particularly leveraging federal government program and policy supports.
 Look out for the process and products developed by 10 American Indian tribes funded through a recent grant funding opportunity linked to the Let’s Move! in Indian Country special initiative.

 - Choctaw Nation in Oklahoma is “Going Lean” using exercise programs, weight-loss clubs, community gardens, and cooking demonstrations of healthy, traditional foods.

-- Round Valley Sustainability Guild has been working since 2009 through support form the Round Valley Indian Health Center, Inc. to help use local foods to strengthen the health and economy of the local community.
+- Round Valley Sustainability Guild has been working since 2009 through support from the Round Valley Indian Health Center, Inc. to help use local foods to strengthen the health and economy of the local community.
 Check out its other site too!

-- Feeding the Spirit aims to revitalize Northwest Native Food Culture and has worked on creating a map detailing where indigenous foods are grown in the area and building a culinary program at the local tribal college.
+- Feeding the Spirit aims to revitalize Northwest Native Food Culture and has worked on creating a map detailing where indigenous foods are grown in the area and building a culinary program at the local Tribal College.